Scheduling & payment questions

 How soon will i notice a difference?
 Will I need multiple sessions?

-Many people feel noticeable improvement immediately, sometimes after the first session.
-That said, long-standing issues and certain chronic conditions may benefit from a series of appointments.
-Additionally, many people elect to make massage a part of their ongoing self-care practice.
+Long-standing chronic and complex issues may benefit from a series of appointments.
+Additionally, many people elect to make massage a part of their ongoing self-care practice even after they are feeling better.

-We will discuss your goals, see how your body responds, and plan the right follow-up (if needed) to ensure progress sticks.
+But it is entirely up to you.
+I'll make sure you know what I can do, we will discuss your goals, see how your body responds, and plan the right follow-up (if needed) to ensure progress sticks.

 I'm not sure if massage can help my specific issue.
 Should I still book?